Censorship and prohibitions in works of art of the modern era

 Photo: public domain

 Doris Lehmann: Methodologically and thematically, it opens up fields of research and new perspectives for studies in the social history of art and interdisciplinary controversy research.
-For example, there is still no networked research specifically on artists' pamphlets.
+For example, there is still no networked research focusing on artists' pamphlets.
 I myself am already continuing my research into the artists' controversy after 1763, and there is still a lot to rediscover and reappraise.

 Book tip: